 Information Webinars for Administrative Fellowship*:

-Early to Mid-October 2021 – Screenings and Interview Process Begins
+Mid-October 2022 – Screenings and Interview Process Begins

 Candidates typically have limited work experience, ranging from summer internships to full-time work experience prior to graduate school.